-Certificate DescriptionThis certificate has been designed to provide nurses working in Long-Term Care (LTC) with the foundational knowledge and skills required by Point-of-Care clinical leaders.
-The three required courses address key content such as, how to work effectively with families and teams, fostering clinical reasoning and reflective practice, how to provide effective feedback and manage conflict, lead in resident care-planning & managing transitions in care, and leading best practice application & emergency response coordination.
+Certificate DescriptionThis certificate has been designed to provide nurses working in Long-Term Care (LTC) with the foundational knowledge and skills required by clinical leaders.
+The two required courses address key content such as, how to work effectively with families and teams, fostering clinical reasoning and reflective practice, how to provide effective feedback and manage conflict, lead in resident care-planning & managing transitions in care, and leading best practice application & emergency response coordination.
 Course content is aligned with the Front-Line Leader domains & behaviors identified by the Canadian College of Health Leaders in the LEADS in a Caring Environment Framework.

 AudienceThis certificate has been designed for point-of-care/front-line nurses (RNs & RPNs) working in Long-Term Care facilities and similar practice environments, who may be assigned to clinical leadership roles such as “charge nurse”, “team Lead”, or “shift leader” on either an occasional or frequent basis.

 FacultyOur faculty have a wealth of experience and expertise in Long-Term Care, geriatrics, and leadership/management.

 Certificate CriteriaParticipants must successfully complete all both courses, normally over a 2-year period, to earn the Certificate Clinical Leadership in Long-Term Care.
 The passing grade of 70% is set for each course.
 Courses offered by the Centre for Professional Development cannot be credited towards a degree program.